RickBr0wn/express-mongoose-template/README.md

 - your favorite IDE (vscode, sublime)
 - mongoDB installed locally

-If you want to use a cloud based solution such as [mLabs](https://mlab.com) that is fine, you just need to replace the `connection string` withe one provided.
+If you want to use a cloud based solution such as [mLabs](https://mlab.com) that is fine, you just need to replace the `connection string` with the one provided.

 ### Installing